Back to all posts

 Choose:

-• Narvarte if you want the best practical compromise: calmer, more local, easier south-side access, and good value for longer stays.
+• Narvarte if you want the best practical compromise: calmer streets, useful errands, better south-side logic, and stronger value for longer stays.

-• Roma Norte or Condesa if you want the best full-trip experience: restaurants, cafes, nightlife, walkability, and stronger furnished inventory.
+• Roma Norte or Condesa if you want the best full-trip experience: restaurants, cafes, nightlife, parks, walkability, and furnished-apartment inventory.

-• Polanco or Reforma if your trip is premium, corporate, hotel-heavy, or museum-focused, and you accept more match-day route friction.
+• Polanco or Reforma if the trip is premium, corporate, hotel-heavy, or museum-focused, and you accept more route friction on match day.

 • Coyoacan, Tlalpan, or the stadium area only if match-day proximity matters more than central daily life.